kaoutherbensaddek/kaoutherbensaddek/README.md

 **Hey there!** 👋

-I'm Kaouther(https://kaouther-portfolio.com), an AI student from Algeria
+I'm Kaouther, an AI student from Algeria

 I build things that mix intelligence, design, and real impact.